ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

    - `int isBoardFull();`: This function checks whether the game board is full, indicating a draw game.
 <img width="148" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/df2444b5-353c-4589-ad6e-abf5c9b0ba4a">

-These declarations allow other parts of the program to access these functions without knowing their exact implementations.
-The actual implementations of these functions are typically written in a separate source code file (.c or .cpp) and then linked with the header file to create a complete executable program.

 **(main.c)**